The Portuguese Places Where English Is Spoken Most

 You’ll find it much easier to practice speaking Portuguese if you live in the North of Portugal compared with Lisbon or the Algarve.
 Although everything will be slightly harder initially, in the long run it’ll give you more motivation to learn Portuguese and you’ll have a better experience of Portugal for it.

-If you want to learn European Portuguese, take a look at this list of fantastic courses as well as all of these articles about learning Portuguese.
+If you want to learn European Portuguese, take a look at this list of fantastic courses as well as all of this article about learning Portuguese.